nikoksr/simplog/README.md

 // Set lowest log level to info log.SetLevel(simplog.Info)

-// fmt.Print style
-log.Info("You're awesome!\n")

-// fmt.Println style
-log.Warningln("Coffee is almost empty.")
+// Log messages with different levels of importance. log.Info("You're awesome!") log.Warning("Coffee is almost empty.")

 // The following message will not be logged because 'Info' was set
 // as the lowest allowed log level.